dfinity/interface-spec/spec/index.md

 The [standard nearest-rank estimation method](https://en.wikipedia.org/wiki/Percentile#The_nearest-rank_method), inclusive, with the addition of a 0th percentile is used.
 Concretely, for any i from 1 to 100, the ith percentile is the fee with rank `⌈i * 100⌉`.
 The 0th percentile is defined as the smallest fee (excluding coinbase transactions).

+### IC method `metrics` {#ic-metrics}

+Given a subnet ID as input, this method returns a collection of metrics for the given subnet.

+A single metric entry is of an enumeration type with a single variant (in the future, more variants might be added):

+- `node_metrics`: provides metrics for a node characterized by its principal (field `node_id`), for a period of time characterized by start and end timestamps in nanoseconds since 1970-01-01 (fields `start_timestamp_nanos` and `end_timestamp_nanos`), and the actual metrics values:

+  - `num_proposed_blocks` (`nat`): the number of blocks proposed by this node.

 ## Certification {#certification}

 Some parts of the IC state are exposed to users in a tamperproof way via certification: the IC can reveal a *partial state tree* which includes just the data of interest, together with a signature on the root hash of the state tree.
 This means that a user can be sure that the response is correct, even if the user happens to be communicating with a malicious node, or has received the certificate via some other untrusted way.